We'll Be Together (Sting song): Background

 Sting wrote the song for a beer commercial for Kirin Brewery Company.
 He said that they asked him for the word "together" to be included in the song.
-He wrote the song in a few minutes and said both the Japanese and the producers both liked the song, despite the short amount of time it took to come up with the song.
+He wrote the song in a few minutes and said both the company and the record label liked the song, despite the short amount of time it took to come up with it.
 The original recording included Eric Clapton on guitar, while other takes feature Bryan Loren instead.
 The version with Clapton would surface later on Sting's 1994 greatest hits album Fields of Gold: The Best of Sting 1984–1994.

 Lyrics from Sting's 1985 song "If You Love Somebody Set Them Free" are featured near the end of the song.

 Release

 "We'll Be Together" was released as the first single from ...Nothing Like the Sun, backed with "Conversation with a Dog".
-The single achieved chart success, reaching number 7 on the US Billboard Hot 100.
-It was less successful in Sting's home country, where it peaked at #41 on the UK Singles Chart.
+The single achieved chart success in the United States, where it debuted Billboard Hot 100 at No. 59 during the week ending 10 October 1987, during which half of contemporary hit radio stations reporting to Billboard had added the song to their playlists.
+The song ultimately peaked at No. 7 on the Hot 100 later that year.
+It was less successful in Sting's home country, where it peaked at No. 41 on the UK Singles Chart.